top of page

 What Are Digital Products, Really?

-They’re downloadable, streamable, or usable online.
-Think eBooks, templates, audio tracks, online courses, software, or even digital planners.
+These products are typically downloadable, streamable, or accessible online.
+Examples include eBooks, templates, audio files, online courses, software tools, and digital planners.

-In my own business, I recently created a ChatGPT Mastery course — built for creators and entrepreneurs who want to use AI the right way.
-It started as a simple idea: give people real, hands-on guidance instead of just theory.
-No overwhelm.
-The best part?
-You don’t need to be techy to start selling digital products — just focused on solving a real problem.
+In my own business, I recently developed a ChatGPT Mastery course designed for creators and entrepreneurs looking to use AI more effectively.
+It started as a simple idea: offer hands-on guidance without overwhelming people with technical jargon or theory.

 Types of Digital Products You Can Sell

 There’s no one-size-fits-all.
-Depending on your skills and audience, here are a few digital product ideas to get the wheels turning:
+The right digital product depends on your skills, your audience’s needs, and what you enjoy creating.
+Here are a few common digital product ideas to consider:

-Ebooks & guides: Share knowledge, tips, or personal insight in a digestible format.
+• Ebooks & guides: Share your insights, knowledge, or experience in a simple, downloadable format.

-Online courses & webinars: Teach a process, a system, or a creative skill.
+• Online courses & webinars: Teach a process, walk through a system, or explain a creative skill step by step.

-Photography, music, video: Sell content packs, stock files, or production elements.
+• Photography, music, video: Sell content packs, stock media, or digital assets other creators can use in their work.

 Your first product doesn’t have to be perfect.
-It just has to solve one real problem well.
+It just needs to address a real problem in a way your audience can use.

 Why Sell Digital Products?